aammd/MS_computational_ecology_opinion/ms.md

 abstract: Writing manuscripts doesn't have to be awful.
 This template *tries* to provide good defaults for both the draft and preprint modes.
 Most of the information is contained in the YAML file.
 The preprint mode is particularly good looking.
 ---

+Computational science happens when algortihms and software, data management practices, and advanced research computing are put in interaction with the explicit goal of solving "complex" problems.
+Typically, problems are considered *complex* when they cannot be solved appropriately with modelling or data-collection only.
+Computational science is one of the ways to practice computational thinking [@papert_esm], *i.e.* the feedback loop of abstracting a problem to its core mechanisms, expressing a solution in a way that can be automated, and using an interactions between simulations and data to refine the original problem or suggest new knowledge.
 Computational approaches are common place in most area of biology, to the point where one would almost be confident that they represent a viable career path [@bourne_tsr].
 Ecology is a particular field for which, because field data have a natural variability, are difficult to find and expensive to collect, and many problems lack an adequate formal mathematical formulation, computational approaches hold great promises [@petrovskii_cee].

 @levin_tmt suggested that ecology (and evolutionary biology) should continue their move towards a *marriage of theory and data*.
+In addition to the aforementionned problem of the lack of adequately expressed models, this effort is hampered by the fact that data and models are often developped in independant ways, and reconciling both can be difficult.

 # Computational ecology in its broader landscape